Ahmad Bradshaw: Indianapolis Colts

 On June 11, 2013, Bradshaw signed with the Indianapolis Colts.
 After an injury sustained in Week 3, Bradshaw was put on injured reserve due to needing neck surgery.
+He had two rushing touchdowns on the 2013 season in three games.

 On March 11, 2014, Bradshaw reached a one-year agreement to re-sign with the Colts.
 Prior to his injury in Week 6, Bradshaw had a career-high six touchdown receptions, leading all NFL running backs, and was on pace to break Marshall Faulk's record of 9.
 In the 2014 season, he finished with 90 carries for 425 rushing yards and two rushing touchdowns to go with 38 receptions for 300 receiving yards and six receiving touchdowns.

 On October 14, 2015, Bradshaw agreed to terms on a one-year deal with the Colts.
 On November 30, he was placed on season-ending injured reserve with a wrist injury.
+He had two receiving touchdowns in Week 11 against the Atlanta Falcons in a 24–21 victory.
+He finished the 2015 season with 31 carries for 85 rushing yards and ten receptions for 64 receiving yards and three receiving touchdowns.

 Bradshaw participated in The Spring League in April 2017.